Letters from My Grandmother – A Memory Marked in My Heart!

 Although I was too young to know much about the art of writing but I certainly knew how to write.
 I was maybe seven years old or younger when the first letter arrived.
 A new wave of hope just thrilled me.
 Writing letters was the most convenient and perhaps the only way possible to stay in touch with my grandmother.
 In my letters, I would repeatedly tell my Dadi how much I missed her and how I was counting days to my next school holidays so that we could spend time together.
 I would complain against my mother in some and would talk about the new dress that she bought me in others.
 Each letter would have a mention of my mother but not in a positive light.
 I had difficulty connecting with my mother because I believed she neither understood me nor was much interested in knowing me.
 For me, my grandmother was everything and nothing else mattered.

 My parents were the most loving parents one can ever have (don’t get me wrong) but the charm of having a Dadi is something else.
-It just melts your heart when she tells your mom to take care of you, to cook for you, to give you milk (I wish my grandmother didn’t force my mother to give me milk twice a day) but suddenly, I even missed not having the milk.
+It just melts your heart when she tells your mom to take care of you, to cook for you, to give you milk (I wish my grandmother hadn’t force my mother to give me milk twice a day) but suddenly, I even missed not having the milk.

 Speaking to her every day was only a dream and I could meet her only during the holidays.
 Be it summer holidays or the winter break, I used to count days that I will get to spend with her during holidays.
 My memories with her include having mangoes together, watching mythological shows together, picking jasmine flowers at four in the morning and then doing the Pooja with those flowers, her telling me stories of Raja Harishchandra and Lord Rama, and I singing to her while giving her a foot massage.
 The most gloomy day of the season used to be the day when my father would come to take me back to Delhi.
 On the way back, I used to start thinking about what I would say to her in my next letter.